shieldsheafson/software-rasterizer/README.md

 MIT License - see LICENSE file for details

 ## Thoughts and Plans
-The templated classes and functions are awful and I have been putting off choosing the base type I will use because the different options have different appeals but I need to make a choice.

-Ideally, I have more functionality soon; I very much doubt a more complex model will render correctly right now (like I need a depth buffer), but render a cube seemed like a decent place to pause for right now.
+Added movement controls displayed some rather serious bugs in the rasterizer that I shall address tomorrow.
+I also need to figure out what is cause the triangles to not quite fully fill cause that looks pretty bad.

-I need to clean up the code pretty bad, but that is a project for tomorrow; lots of magic numbers and wacky uncomment code.
+I need to clean up the code pretty bad, but that is a project for tomorrow; lots of magic numbers and wacky uncommented code.